ogroppo/fluent-cypher/README.md

 # Fluent Cypher

-This library allows you to build any cypher query you like and get the query string and all the parameters as an object.
+This package allows you to build any cypher query you like and get both the query string and the parameters as an object to be used with the official [neo4j driver](https://www.npmjs.com/package/neo4j-driver).

-If you want to be able to connect to your Neo4j instance have a look at [fluent-neo4j](https://github.com/ogroppo/fluent-neo4j) or you can use this package with your own driver/connector
+If you want to be able to connect seamlessy to your Neo4j instance have a look at [fluent-neo4j](https://github.com/ogroppo/fluent-neo4j) otherwise you can always use this package with your own driver/connector.

-### What is Cypher
+## What is Cypher

 [This guide](https://neo4j.com/developer/cypher-query-language/) explains the basic concepts of Cypher, Neo4j’s query language.

-Following the official documentation it is better to avoid literals so everything is treated as a parameter.
+Following the official documentation it is always better to avoid literals so everything is treated as a parameter.

 ## Table of Contents
 * [Usage](#usage)